wistia/wistia-open-docs/_posts/embedded-video-analytics.md

 viewers of the video.
 This is extremely useful high-level data for comparison, such as % of viewers who clicked play, % viewed, and total time watched.
 We also house information on actions taken by your viewers--from entering an email into Turnstile to clicking an Annotation Link.
-Simply click "Show Details" for a deeper explation of this information.
+Click **Show Details** for a deeper explation of this information.

 {% wistia_embed hashed_id: rgpz87ssi3 %}

-Under the engagement graph area and summary bar are a list of the individual viewers who have watched your video, along with their [**heatmaps**]({{ '/embedded-video-analytics/#heatmaps' | post_url }}).
+Under the engagement graph area and summary bar is a list of the individual viewers who have watched your video, along with their [**heatmaps**]({{ '/embedded-video-analytics/#heatmaps' | post_url }}).

 ---